YossefMagdy/Frontend-mentor-challenge02/README.md

-# Frontend-mentor-challenge02
-FAQ accordion card
+# Frontend Mentor - FAQ accordion card

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px